 GeneCards Summary for GNE Gene

 GNE (Glucosamine (UDP-N-Acetyl)-2-Epimerase/N-Acetylmannosamine Kinase) is a Protein Coding gene.
 Diseases associated with GNE include sialuria and nonaka myopathy.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include hydrolase activity, hydrolyzing O-glycosyl compounds and UDP-N-acetylglucosamine 2-epimerase activity.

 UniProtKB/Swiss-Prot for GNE Gene

 Regulates and initiates biosynthesis of N-acetylneuraminic acid (NeuAc), a precursor of sialic acids.
 Plays an essential role in early development (By similarity).
 Required for normal sialylation in hematopoietic cells.
 Sialylation is implicated in cell adhesion, signal transduction, tumorigenicity and metastatic behavior of malignant cells.